 There are no personal vehicles allowed at camp.
-Friends and family visiting for Saturday night’s camp party will be able to park at Lakeview Lutheran Church (1194 County Road C, Maplewood, MN 55109).
-All visitors must depart camp by 8:30 p.m.
+Friends and family visiting for Saturday night’s camp party will be able to park at the Lakeview Lutheran Church.
+All visitors must depart camp by 8:00 p.m.

 3-Day Lounge: Kick back and relax!
-Enjoy special treats and drinks while socializing with your new friends, visit the trail mix bar, spend some quiet time with a magazine and a comfy chair, take a picture with friends, check the 3-Day Post Office to see if you’ve received mail from a loved one at home and pick up a Sweet Dreams treat if a kind supporter treated you.
-Show your registration confirmation for the 2016 3-Day and you’ll get a special gift, only available at the Lounge .
+Enjoy special treats and drinks while socializing with your new friends, visit the trail mix bar (Friday only), spend some quiet time with a magazine and a comfy chair, take a picture with friends, check the 3-Day Post Office to see if you’ve received mail from a loved one at home and pick up a Sweet Treat if a kind supporter treated you.

-If you meet any of the following criteria, please stop by the 3-Day Lounge to pick up the legacy pins you have earned:
+If you meet any of the following criteria, please stop by the 3-Day Lounge to pick up any legacy pins you have earned, such as:

 - Team Captain

 - Training Walk Leader

 - Raised $10,000+ in 2016